slaskis/s3upload/README.md

 * onrollout(x,y)
 * ondoubleclick(x,y)

-And the mouse events are also triggered as regular jquery events (i.e. `$('#input_replaced').rollover(function(){alert('over!')});` should work just fine as well).
+The mouse events are also triggered as regular jQuery events (i.e. `$('#input_replaced').rollover(function(){alert('over!')});` should work just fine as well).

-Every callback is scoped to the DOM element which has replaced the previous input (i.e. "this" in the callbacks points to the element which shows _Select file..._ by default).
-Also by returning `true` in a callback function the default callback is used as well.
+Every callback is scoped to the DOM element which has replaced the previous input (i.e. "this" in the callbacks points to the html element).
+Also by returning `true` in a callback function the default callback will be used.

-Which file types that can be selected may be defined with the "file_types" option, see the "Usage Example" below for more info.
+Which file types that can be selected may be defined with the _file\_types_ option, see the "Usage Example" below for more info.
 If none is defined all files are acceptable.

 Requirements